-Someone joked that preparing to fly with a baby is like preparing for battle, only it isn’t a joke, it’s the absolute truth.
+Someone joked to me that preparing to fly with a baby is like preparing for battle… only it isn’t a joke, it’s the absolute truth.
 And just like battle, sometimes you win, and sometimes, despite your very best efforts… you lose.
 Bad.